codemasterv/fPKG_Maker_GUI/README.md

+#All fields need to be filled out before the patch will build properly, Meaning fill out the base game information first before trying to build the patch for the base game.

 # fPKG_Maker_GUI
 A user friendly User Interface for fPKG Tools for PS4

-All fields need to be filled out before the patch will build properly, Meaning fill out the base game information first before trying to build the patch for the base game.

-# fPKG_Maker_GUI
-A user friendly User Interface for fPKG Tools for PS4

-I need to thank a few people before you read the steps
+# I need to thank a few people before you read the steps

 Thank you to CyB1K for his updated fPKG Tools, You can find his github here;
 https://github.com/CyB1K/PS4-Fake-PKG-Tools-3.87